swiftops/performance-result-filter-service/README.md

 ### 3. Deploy on local environment.
 ----
 ##### Pre-Requisite
-* Open system.properties edit database ip
+* Open system.properties edit consul ip

 #### 3. Create Virtual Environment
 Virtualenv is the easiest and recommended way to configure a custom Python environment for your services.